vladyslav-crunch/sending-messages-bot/README.md

 # sending-messages-bot

-Bot for sending messages to different users from database.
-Managed from another bot.
+Sending Messages Bot is a powerful tool that allows you to send messages to different users directly from a database, all managed through another Telegram bot.
+With seamless integration and efficient message distribution, it simplifies communication with your audience.

 # Telegram Manager and Spam Bot Setup Guide